moinwiki/moin/docs/admin/upgrade.rst

 From moin < 1.9
 ===============
-If you run an older moin version than 1.9, please first upgrade to moin 1.9.x before upgrading to moin2.
+If you run an older moin version than 1.9, please first upgrade to a recent moin 1.9.x version (preferably >= 1.9.7) before upgrading to moin2.
-You may want to run 1.9.x for a while to be sure everything is working as expected.
+You may want to run that for a while to be sure everything is working as expected.

 Note: Both moin 1.9.x and moin2 are WSGI applications.
 Upgrading to 1.9 first also makes sense concerning the WSGI / server side.